 Pellet litter is a more eco-friendly option that’s good for the environment and for your furry friend.
 Made of wood, paper, grain, or grass, pelleted litter offers superior odor control and great absorption.
 While it doesn’t scoop up as easily as traditional litter, many hamster parents find it’s worth the extra work.

 Once you have all the potty-training supplies and know where your hamster’s litter box will go, the training portion should be easy:

-• Add a little bit of soiled bedding and a few droppings.
-The scent will guide your furry friend to their new potty.
+Step 3: Add a little bit of soiled bedding and a few droppings.
+The scent will guide your furry friend to their new bathroom.

 If your hamster doesn’t use the litter box within a few days, there may be a few reasons why:

 - Does your hamster have a sleeping area?
 If they’re using their litter box as a bed, it’s probably because they don’t have a separate sleeping nook or hideout.

 - Does your hamster have enough food-hiding spots?
 If your little pal is using the potty to hide their food, it means that their cage is too small.

 - Is your hamster eating the litter?
 Some types of litter can scratch their cheek pouches and include hazardous ingredients like silica.
 If your little friend is eating the litter, change it right away and make sure their cage is large enough.

 Small cages cause anxiety in hamsters and create behaviors such as gnawing plastic or eating litter.
 To ensure your hamster’s well-being, make sure their cage is big enough for a litter box, wheel, hideout, and food storage.